sschleis/sschl-comfyui-notes/README.md

     -   `combine_strings.py`: The "Combine Strings" node.
     -   `text_appender.py`: The "Text Appender" node.
     -   `ss_text_encoder.py`: The "SSchl Text Encoder" node.
+    -   `character.py`: The "Character" node.
+-   `py/data/`: This directory contains data files used by the nodes.
+    -   `characters.csv`: Stores character names and descriptions for the "Character" node.

 ## Verfügbare Nodes